 As well as offering a free practice or demo account just for signing up, eToro also rewards its most successful clients.
 In addition to making money in their own accounts, successful traders at eToro can also win in competitions, earn cash prizes, and get money by having other traders follow their activities.
 The larger the following of a trader, the larger the proceeds from eToro, which can significantly increase a trader’s income versus just their trading activity.

-The only significant drawbacks with this broker are the lack of live chat and the rather long five day fund withdrawal period.
+The only significant drawbacks with this broker is the rather long five day fund withdrawal period.

 Read more forex broker reviews